We breed 2-3 litters per year so usually we have

 the fall but it depends on many factors.
 Our website is not frequently

 updated with photos but you can follow along with updates as they come on our Facebook page.
-Currently we are experiencing a very high demand for puppies and while we are still taking a waiting list it will likely be 6 months or more before any puppies will be available.
+Currently we are experiencing a very high demand for puppies and while we are still taking a waiting list it will likely be a year or more before any puppies will be available.

 How long will I have to wait?

 How long you will wait for a puppy depends on several

 factors.
 If we have just had a litter, it will be 3-6 months before we

 have another.
 If you are wanting a specific color, pattern, or gender